k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

  **Example:**

 - Extract Customer 1 from the PROD source environment.
-The LUI is PROD_1.
+The LUI will be PROD_1.